OAR's programs combine the organization and planning

 been out there every summer since.
 While the methods have changed

-over the years, the program's goals have remained the same:
+over the years, the program's goals have remained the same.
+To:

 regulatory decisions affecting the river;